21 Newborn Winter Essentials Every Parent Will Actually Use

 Which brings us onto…

-18. Cold and flu essentials
+18. Cold and Flu Essentials

 When those sick days inevitably roll around, you’ll be a lot less stressed if you already have some remedies up your sleeve.